hany606/hany606.github.io/handheldlidar.md

 This device was made for an industrial partner.
-We have used ROS, Velodyne lidar and Jetson xavier with touch screen for the user.
+We have used ROS, Ouster lidar and Jetson xavier with touch screen for the user.

 Also, I created a simple gui to easily used the system (This gui has been done without UI specialist, so it can be improved).